wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-android-get-started.md

 Completing this tutorial requires the [Android Developer Tools][Android Studio], which includes the Android Studio integrated development environment, and the latest Android platform.
 Android 4.2 or a later version is required.

 The downloaded quickstart project contains the Mobile Services SDK for Android.

 > [AZURE.IMPORTANT] To complete this tutorial, you need an Azure account.
-If you don't have an account, you can sign up for an Azure trial and get up to 10 free mobile services that you can keep using even after your trial ends.
-For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=AE564AB28).
+If you don't have an account, you can sign up for an Azure trial and get up to 10 mobile services that you can keep using even after your trial ends.
+For details, see [Azure Trial](/pricing/1rmb-trial/).

 ## <a name="create-new-service"> </a>Create a new mobile service